YacineOuhrouche/YacineOuhrouche/README.md

 # Hi 👋 I'm Yacine Ouhrouche

 💫 **About Me**:
 I am an Electrical Engineering student passionate about exploring hardware-software integration, real-time systems, and creating innovative technology solutions.
-I enjoy designing systems that address real-world problems, particularly in fields like machine learning, embedded systems, and audio processing.
+I enjoy designing systems that address real-world problems, particularly in fields like hardware and electronics.

 ## 🚀 What I’m Currently Working On